tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   class_encoded = enc.transform(class_values).toarray()
   ```

-* Once the data is encoded, a DataFrame is created that can be used to store the encoded data as a `CVS` for further usage.
+* Once the data is encoded, a DataFrame is created that can be used to store the encoded data as a `CSV` for further usage.

   ![One-hot encoded data](Images/ohe-3.png)